zama-ai/fhevmjs/docs/solidity/requires.md

-# Booleans and control structures
+# Decryption and control structures

 ## Booleans